 The tuna we used is yellow fin and it is purchased as a whole loin with skin on.
 This particular tuna loin was 10+ pounds.
-The is tuna is fresh catch and is never frozen from supplier to guest.
-After receiving the tuna we keep it on ice while in cooler until we begin the prep process.
-This process starts by rubbing the tuna loin down with extra virgin olive oil.
-Next is a light coat of minced garlic, followed up with a Asian spice blend.
+The tuna is fresh catch and is never frozen from supplier to guest.
+After receiving the tuna we keep it on ice while under refrigeration until we begin the prep process.
+This process starts by rubbing the tuna loin with extra virgin olive oil, then a light coat of minced garlic followed with an Asian spice blend.
 The spice blend consists of dry ginger, garlic, onion, salt, pepper, toasted sesame seeds, dry citrus peel and other spices.
-Just before tuna goes to charbroiler for grills marks we season with the rub.
-The tuna is placed on the grill simply for color marking, but this also adds a light smoky grill char flavor.
+The tuna is placed on a hot grill simply for marking, which also adds a light smoky grill char flavor.
 Next the tuna is chilled rapidly back to a safe temperature.
 At the event the tuna is placed in a hot oven at 450 F for about 10-12 minutes.
-The result in a rare tuna loin with a warm outer edge and a cool rare center.
+The result is a rare tuna loin with a warm outer edge and a cool rare center.
 The other result is deliciousness!

 Are you a seafood lover?
 Would you like to feature a tuna carving station at an upcoming event?
 Contact us today!

 Beat the Summer Heat| Liquid Nitrogen Ice Cream & Sorbet| Tampa Bay

 Posted on July 17th, 2015 - Comments Off